Venturo37/Hostel-Management-Fees-Payment-System-HMFPS-/README.md

 # Hostel-Management-Fees-Payment-System-HMFPS
+System is run in Apache Netbeans IDE 18, run ApuHostel.Java Source File to run the GUI.

 This is a JAVA application that allows users to sign in to the system.
 After registration, users need to wait for their account approval by the administrator of the system.